chef-boneyard/chef-web-docs-2016/release_chef_11-4/source/resources.rst

 Resources
 =====================================================
-The following resources are included with |chefx| and have native providers:
+The following resources are core resources with core providers:

 * apt_package
 * bash